The Corporate Tax Planning Law Review: Switzerland

 ii EU proposals on taxation of the digital economy

-Beyond these favourable statements of intent regarding the digital economy and the need to preserve innovation, the digital economy has not resulted in any substantial changes to Swiss tax law.
+Beyond these favourable statements of intent regarding the digital economy and the need to preserve innovation, the question of the digital economy has not resulted in any substantial changes to Swiss tax law.

 iii Tax treaties

-Switzerland has an extensive network of DTTs, most of which closely follow the OECD MC.
+Switzerland has an extensive network of DTTs, most of which closely follow the OECD model.
 Switzerland has concluded treaties with over 80 jurisdictions, including most European countries, the United States, Russia, Japan and China.
-On 17 July 2019, the United States ratified the 2009 Protocol to the DTT between Switzerland and the United States.
+To date, Switzerland has adapted, or intends to adapt, the DTTs signed with Argentina, Austria, Chile, the Czech Republic, Iceland, Italy, Lithuania, Luxembourg, Mexico, Portugal, South Africa and Turkey to bring them up to the minimum BEPS standards.

-As mentioned, most of Switzerland's DTTs are close to the OECD MC.
+As mentioned, most of Switzerland's DTTs are close to the OECD model.
 As a rule, treaties tend to reduce the withholding tax rates from 15 per cent to zero per cent.

 Maximum withholding tax rates